How to Work With a Book Cover Designer

 Tuesday, May 28, 2019

 The role of an author is to communicate stories, ideas, or facts to their readers in an engaging way.
-But sometimes, authors struggle to communicate their own intentions to those that are helping them publish a book.
+But sometimes, authors struggle to communicate their own intentions to those who are helping them publish a book.
 One area where this is most challenging is in working with a cover designer.
 Translating your ideas and mental images into a cover that attracts readers is already a challenging enterprise.
 And if your designer has trouble understanding what your book is like, who your audience is, or what you have in mind, you’re not likely to get the results you’re looking for—even from a top-notch cover designer.

 Book Content

 Many authors start out assuming that cover designers will have read their book in full, according to Joanna Penn.
 It’s important to start out with the understanding that this is highly unlikely when working with a busy professional.
-That means it’s up to you communicate the content of your book, in addition to any ideas you might be starting out with.
+That means it’s up to you to communicate the content of your book, in addition to any ideas you might be starting out with.

 Some of this can stem from your other marketing efforts.
 Your back cover blurb should offer readers an idea of the content, tone, and genre of your book.
 So if you’ve accomplished this with your blurb, then it’s a great way to convey that information to your cover designer as well.